canjs/can-fixture-socket/docs/can-fixture.server.md

 });
 ```

-Now lets implement a CRUD model on client:
+Now lets implement a CRUD model on client.
+We define that all our ACK callbacks will take first argument as an error, and second as data.
 ```js
 var socket = io("localhost");